ShareFacebook Twitter AddThis

 George is an architect and what his Italian friend Marco was offering was a new topic for him to analyze, a new angle for him to apply his mathematical knowledge, a new way to focus on something less conventional.
 Not buildings, structural analysis or the perfect maths required to build an arch - but plain and simple pasta.

 For the next two years that's exactly what George did - first he collected as many commercially available pasta shapes as possible, 92.
 Then he began the long process of analysing all the shapes in an attempt to find unity, formulas and ways to express this Italian staple mathematically.
 No mean feat and something that sounds meaningless until you see the results.

-And that's exactly what George did in his book Pasta by Design - the biggest visual and detailed collection of pasta shapes ever published, a triumph of design, mathematics and a project that's led to some interesting discoveries.
+And that's exactly what he did in his new book Pasta by Design - the biggest visual and detailed collection of pasta shapes ever published, a triumph of design, mathematics and a project that's led to some interesting discoveries.

-As George explained: "What's really odd about the 92 shapes of pasta is that we covered this whole range but yet all the pasta shapes use just two basic functions.
+As he explains: "What's really odd about the 92 shapes of pasta is that we covered this whole range but yet all the pasta shapes use just two basic functions.
 These functions are found in all pasta and they're enough to describe all the shapes in any combination.
 It's still surprising how elementally these functions can be applied to pasta."

 "Fusilli by my wife in a sausage sauce is amazing."
 But mathematically?
 "The most shapely pasta you can encounter is trenne and the other extremes of the scale the only pasta that actually stands out is fagottini.
 If you look at it - it's a dumpling - you pinch a square piece of dough and fill it and when you model it it's this beatiuful shape - it's quite intense, looking at the functions it's probably the most unusual and the most rewarding pasta mathematically."